EXPRESS YOURSELF THERAPY

 Given this, my clinical approach is eclectic and aims to provide clients with an affirming environment to center their narratives which is anti-racist, feminist, disability-informed, body-positive, sex/kink-positive, and nonjudgemental.
 Before becoming a clinician, I worked in both disability justice and social justice-informed clinical education, and I am currently pursuing my Masters of Social Work in clinical practice, with a specialization in sex and gender, from the Silberman School of Social Work.
 Given my passions and history, I joined Express Yourself Therapy as a clinical intern due to my passion for promoting social and sexual justice for all manner of individuals and communities.

-If you are curious about working together, please reach out for a free consultation with Anastasia at (917) 426-5807 or via email at email@example.com
+If you are curious about working together, please email at email@example.com to set up a consultation.